-- Tackling climate change and enhancing the natural environment - Meeting residents' needs Improving the physical appearance of the Borough and enhancing prosperity - Investing for the long-term
+- Tackling climate change and enhancing the natural environment - Meeting residents' needs

+• Investing for the long-term

 2021/22 has been another year where the news has been dominated by the pandemic and the community's response.
 Frontline workers from social workers to shop staff to teachers to refuse collectors and many, many more have done their bit.
 During the year, the team of public health, community development officers, NHS staff and Covid ambassadors worked tirelessly to get as many people vaccinated as possible.
 Pop-up vaccine clinics were set up and at one session in Redcar before Christmas, more than 1,000 people turned up to be jabbed.
 Some 40 clinics took place with more than 11,000 people receiving vaccines from the team.